 In a skillet over medium-high heat, heat oil then add peppers.
 Cook 3-4 minutes until peppers are tender but still crisp.
 Do not let them get mushy.
 Transfer to a plate and set aside.

 Put the chorizo in the hot skillet and cook until it browns and the fat renders.
 Add the cooked chicken and saute for another 2 minutes to reheat the chicken and coat it with chorizo fat.
-Transfer to a plate lined with paper towel.
+Transfer to a plate lined with a paper towel.

 Assemble the quesadilla by dividing the cheese between the tortillas.
 Top the cheese with the peppers and meat.
 Fold in half and press to seal.

 Lower the heat to medium.
 Wipe out the skillet and add 1/2 tablespoon of olive oil to coat.
-Place the tortillas, two at a time, in skillet to toast and get the cheese melted.
+Place the tortillas, two at a time, in the skillet to toast and get the cheese melted.
 Cook about 1-2 minutes per side taking care not to burn.

 Cut the tortillas in half to serve.
-These don’t need a topping but you could add pico de gallo, sour cream and hot sauce.
+These don’t need a topping but you could add pico de gallo, sour cream, and hot sauce.
 I don’t add anything, but you do you.